Echomo-Xinyu/Summer-Research-Project-2022/ActivityDescription.md

 ## Objective

-The Summer Research Project 2022 is designed to expose research to undergraduate students during their early year of study.
+The Summer Research Project 2022 is designed to expose research to undergraduate students during their early years of study.

 ## Extent of Participation

 As stated in the "Project Schedule", this program is expected to last for 13 weeks and take around 400 hours in total.

 During the first month, I am planning to complete a series of online webinars ([CS224N 2019 Winter](https://www.youtube.com/playlist?list=PLoROMvodv4rOhcuXMZkNm7j3fVwBBY42z)) to gain an overall view of Natural Language Processing, as well as to implement a few fundamental models to aid deeper understanding.
-In the following month, I am considering reading on several recent papers of my interest on NLP to understand what are the prevalent approaches to address different sorts of issues and how their progress are.
-While reading, I will also be trying to implement a few of them and find an interested direction to pursue further.
-In the last month, I am considering about diving deeper into the field I have picked and experimenting with different models to gain deeper insights.
+In the following month, I am considering reading several recent papers of my interest on NLP to understand what are the prevalent approaches to address different sorts of issues and how their progress is.
+While reading, I will also be trying to implement a few of them and find an interesting direction to pursue further.
+In the last month, I am considering diving deeper into the field I have picked and experimenting with different models to gain deeper insights.
 I will also be writing a final report and its content is either a literature review or a real report depending on how my progress is in the direction I have chosen.

 ## Expected Benefits

 During this project, I hope to gain more insights into the trending Natural Language Processing area.
-I hope to understand what the most pressing issues are in this fields as well as what are the current solutions.
+I hope to understand what the most pressing issues are in this field as well as what are the current solutions.
 I also hope to gain.

-With this project, I hope to be benefited from following manners:
+With this project, I hope to be benefited from the following manners:

-1. Gain basic research skills: to read papers, to formulate problems and analyze on such problems;
+1. Gain basic research skills: to read papers, formulate problems and analyze such problems;
 2. Gain deeper insights into the trending Natural Language Processing: understand the current accomplishments, the most pressing issues and the current measures to address such issues;
-3. Link the basic math knowledge (Calculus, Linear Algebra and Statistics) with more advanced areas and have a more advanced understanding
+3. Link the basic math knowledge (Calculus, Linear Algebra and Statistics) with more advanced areas and have a more advanced understanding;
+4. Understand the role of generative paradigms and how such paradigms can be applied to specific tasks like text data generation.